gazijarin/Distributed-Logging-and-Monitoring-System/README.md

 ### Quick Start Guide
 - Clone the repository
 - Go into the directory created by cloning the repository
-- run boostrap.sh to install the required dev dependencies
+- run ./bootstrap.sh to install the required dev dependencies
-- cd into webapp
-- ./run_app.sh
+- run ./run_app.sh

 ### Test Guide
 - Clone the repository
-- cd into webapp
+- run ./bootstrap.sh if haven't done so already
-- ./run_tests.sh
+- run ./run_tests.sh

 ## Dev Dependencies installed by bootstrap.sh
 * Node 16